alexaschor/IntoThePortal/README.md

 | Output filename        | `bunny.obj`                                      | `hebe.obj`                                       |

 ### Portal file syntax
-Consider this example, the portal file for the bunny example:
+Consider this example, the portal file for the bunny in the paper:
 ```
 Portals radius:      0.25
 Portals scale:       4.50